beingscholar/floritaindia/wp-content/plugins/yith-woocommerce-wishlist/README.md

 ## Changelog

-### 3.0.20 - Released on 22 February 2021
+### 3.0.23 - Released on 18 June 2021

-* New: support for WordPress 5.7
-* New: support for WooCommerce 5.1
+* New: support for WooCommerce 5.4
 * Update: YITH plugin framework
-* Fix: wrong data type for item insert query (thanks to jonatanmenendez)
+* Fix: filters to alter resources dependencies not actually affecting assets loaded in the page (thanks to deothemes)
+* Fix: better support for wishlist page with non-standard characters in slug
-* Dev: added new yith_wcwl_get_wishlist_on_remove filter
+* Dev: added new yith_wcwl_after_add_wishlist action, triggered after wishlist creation

 ## Support